Venetian Plaster: Your Guide to Sophisticated and Subtle Wall Plaster Finishes

 Venetian Plaster with Bold Colours & High Gloss Finish

 Venetian Plaster contains finely ground marble and aged slaked lime.
 A classic Venetian Plaster Finish is durable with a decorative and natural look containing fine grades of marble.
-Venetian Plasters, after polishing, produces a smooth marble-like surface and can be coloured in a wide range of tones.
+After Venetian plastering and polishing it produces a smooth marble-like surface and can be colored in a wide range of tones such as orange, green, yellow, black, blue, brown, grey, beige and white.
 Marmorino Venetian Plasters are the most requested plaster finishes.
 Marmorino Venetian Polished Plaster is one of the finest plasters, common in Venice during its splendour years.
 The very smooth surface, like that of marble, where it derives its name “marmo”, meaning marble in Italian.
 It is sometimes called Italian Venetian Plaster, Italian Stucco or Venetian Marmorino Plaster.

 Marmorino Classic & Lucido Grassello Venetian Plaster